qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 - Add a sequence number to frames involving Address ID events (#4)
 - Disallow Zero-length connection ID (#2)
 - Correctly handle nonce computation (thanks to Florentin Rochet)
+- Focus on the core concepts of multipath and delegate algorithms to companion drafts
+- Updated text to match draft-ietf-quic-transport-27

 Since draft-deconinck-quic-multipath-02
 ---------------------------------------